Arpwatch package break email notifications from other sources

 I am also having this issue now that I installed arpwatch.
 I am starting to get emails from cron and other packages since arpwatch created '/bin/sbin/sendmail'

 Can we change arpwatch so it installs a local sendmail script in a non-standard directory?

 If not, can we change arpwatch to use mailreport instead of /bin/sbin/sendmail?

-#8 Updated by Joshua Diamant over 1 year ago
+#8 Updated by Joshua Diamant almost 2 years ago

 Jim Pingle wrote:

 Arpwatch cannot be configured to use an alternate sendmail or mail delivery mechanism.